 He joined Hinshaw & Culbertson LLP in March 1998.

 - Illinois State Bar Association

 Honors & Awards

-- Member of the Leading Lawyers Network, where he was selected by his peers as a Leading Lawyer in Commercial Litigation and Professional Malpractice Defense Law
+- Recognized by his peers as a Leading Lawyer in the areas of Commercial Litigation and Professional Malpractice Defense Law

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

-Johnson v.
-Stojan Law Office, P.C., 2018 IL App (3d) 170003, 2018 Ill.
-App.
-LEXIS 12.
+- Johnson v.
+Stojan Law Office, P.C., 2018 IL App (3d) 170003.
 Third District affirmed entry of summary judgment in favor of attorney in legal malpractice action brought by the son of his deceased client.
-The court ruled that the lawyer owed the plaintiff no duty as an incidental beneficiary or co-trustee and found that the trial court properly denied plaintiff’s request to amend to add a claim for financial exploitation of an elderly person on the basis that it was outside the two-year statute of limitations for actions against attorneys.
+The court ruled that the lawyer owed the plaintiff no duty as an incidental beneficiary or co-trustee and found that the trial court properly denied plaintiff's request to amend to add a claim for financial exploitation of an elderly person on the basis that it was outside the two-year statute of limitations for actions against attorneys.

 - Successfully represented high-profile personal injury law firm in legal malpractice action in Circuit Court of Cook County brought by adult children of deceased client seeking to recover $7 million in annuities as part of the structured settlement of an underlying medical malpractice case.
 Obtained dismissal of action on the initial motion on the basis that is was not filed within the statute of limitations for alleged estate planning malpractice.